NerdyWithZainab/Notes-App/README.md

 ### Notes Mobile App

 This is a simple notes app where you can write your thoughts when you remember a memory.
 It is still yet to be updated.
-You're more than welcome to contribute to this project.

 ## How to use it
 ```